 Man With HIV Wins Eviction Lawsuit

 LINCOLN, Neb.
-(AP) _ A federal judge Tuesday barred the eviction of an HIV-positive man who claims a public housing official wants him out to avoid ``contamination″ of an apartment complex.
+(AP) _ A federal judge has barred the eviction of an HIV-positive man who said a public housing official wants him out to avoid ``contamination″ of an apartment complex.

-Clayton Rawhouser, the caregiver for George Watters, who has the virus that causes AIDS, is suing the Elm Creek Housing Authority for discrimination at the Maple Manor apartments, a federally subsidized complex.
+Clayton Rawhouser, the caregiver for George Watters, who has the virus that causes AIDS, sued the Elm Creek Housing Authority for discrimination at the Maple Manor apartments, a federally subsidized complex.

 The lawsuit accuses Marilyn Gruntorad, manager of the housing board, of telling Rawhouser and Watters they were ``AIDS infested″ and she ``didn’t want Elm Creek or Maple Manor contaminated with AIDS.″